jddurand/perlbuildwindows/README.md

 Back to Windows case, I use cl.
 So I want _everything_ to be cl based.
 Full point.

 Back to Perl case:
-* Strawberry distribution switched to gcc toochain few years ago, so I abandonned it.
+* Strawberry Perl distribution switched to gcc toolchain few years ago, so I abandonned it.
+This is not a critiscm, Strawberry Perl is just awesome.
+But does not fit my technical prerequesites.
 * ActiveState perl have a pure cl version as far as I understood, never tried, you might, well I'd recommend to, want to use it instead
 * I do not know if there are other _cl_ based Perl distributions